mozilla/addons-server/docs/topics/api/reviews.rst

 .. http:get:: /api/v3/accounts/account/(int:id)/reviews/

+    :query string filter: The :ref:`filter <review-filtering-param>` to apply.
     :param int id: The user id.
     :>json int count: The number of results for this query.
     :>json string next: The URL of the next page of results.